Controls and Applications

 When assessing a development application, councils must take into account any representations they receive and all matters specified in the relevant planning scheme.
 If a planning permit is granted, it may be subject to conditions to manage the impacts, such as provisions for landscaping, parking or improving access arrangements.

 Building permits are usually required in addition to a development permit.
-The regulation of construction, alteration, or demolition of buildings is governed by the, the Building Act 2000 (Tas) and its regulations (Building Regulations 2004 (Tas) and Plumbing Regulations 2004 (Tas)).
+The regulation of construction, alteration, or demolition of buildings is governed by the, the Building Act 2016 (Tas) and its regulations, the Building Regulations 2016 (Tas).

 The definition of building work is extensive and covers new work, additions, alterations and the demolition or partial demolition of any building.
 That would include structural alterations to houses, and some fences and sheds.